Matching pennies

-Matching pennies is the name for a simple game used in game theory.
+Matching pennies is a non-cooperative game studied in game theory.
 It is played between two players, Even and Odd.
 Each player has a penny and must secretly turn the penny to heads or tails.
 The players then reveal their choices simultaneously.
-If the pennies match (both heads or both tails), then Even keeps both pennies, so wins one from Odd (+1 for Even, −1 for Odd).
-If the pennies do not match (one heads and one tails) Odd keeps both pennies, so receives one from Even (−1 for Even, +1 for Odd).
+If the pennies match (both heads or both tails), then Even wins and keeps both pennies.
+If the pennies do not match (one heads and one tails), then Odd wins and keeps both pennies.

 Theory

 Matching Pennies is a zero-sum game because each participant's gain or loss of utility is exactly balanced by the losses or gains of the utility of the other participants.
 If the participants' total gains are added up and their total losses subtracted, the sum will be zero.

 The game can be written in a payoff matrix (pictured right - from Even's point of view).
 Each cell of the matrix shows the two players' payoffs, with Even's payoffs listed first.

 Matching pennies is used primarily to illustrate the concept of mixed strategies and a mixed strategy Nash equilibrium.

 This game has no pure strategy Nash equilibrium since there is no pure strategy (heads or tails) that is a best response to a best response.
 In other words, there is no pair of pure strategies such that neither player would want to switch if told what the other would do.
 Instead, the unique Nash equilibrium of this game is in mixed strategies: each player chooses heads or tails with equal probability.
 In this way, each player makes the other indifferent between choosing heads or tails, so neither player has an incentive to try another strategy.
 The best-response functions for mixed strategies are depicted in Figure 1 below:

 When either player plays the equilibrium, everyone's expected payoff is zero.